fisodd/www.fisodd.org/content/rest/hugo-and-restructuredtext.rst

 title: "Hugo and reStructuredText"
 date: 2017-11-30T17:43:07-08:00
 description: "Using reStructuredText in Hugo, and why."
-tags: [ "hugo", "restructuredtext", "markup" ]
+tags: [ "Hugo", "reStructuredText", "markup" ]
 categories: [ "Demo" ]
 weight: 5
 ---